RogerS49/GettingCleaningData/README.md

 process the analysis so the user should be aware.

 #### Merge the Activity,Subject, Test and Train data sets
-+Rename the variable names of the subject and activity data sets +Column bind the activity.test, subject.test and test.data +Column bind the activity.train, subject.train and train.data +Row bind the resulting test and training column accumulations +Perform a test that the row bind is correct by taking the top of the test data set and the bottom of the training data set and checking if they equal the resulting rows in the binded data set.
++ Rename the variable names of the subject and activity data sets
++ Column bind the activity.test, subject.test and test.data
++ Column bind the activity.train, subject.train and train.data
++ Row bind the resulting test and training column accumulations
++ Perform a test that the row bind is correct by taking the top ..of the test data set and the bottom of the training data set and ..checking if they equal the resulting rows in the binded data set.

 #### Extract from the Merged Data Set the Required Variables
-+Get the id's from the features of the columns required +Coerce the id's to match the merged data set
++ Get the id's from the features of the columns required
++ Coerce the id's to match the merged data set
-+Add to that the id's of the activity and subject columns +Split the merged data set into new required data set
++ Add to that the id's of the activity and subject columns
++ Split the merged data set into new required data set

 #### Create labels for the Activity column
-+Create activity as a factor column based on the file activity_labels
++ Create activity as a factor column based on the file activity_labels

 #### Make the Column Names
-+Start with the original feature names for the selected columns +Parse the original names through a serious of regular expressions and alter some of the name
++ Start with the original feature names for the selected columns
++ Parse the original names through a serious of regular expressions and alter ..some of the name
-+Each pass alters different parts of the names as new labels +Add the Activity and Subject names and apply as column names +Arrange the data by Subject and Activity
++ Each pass alters different parts of the names as new labels
++ Add the Activity and Subject names and apply as column names
++ Arrange the data by Subject and Activity

 #####Comment: An attempt to make the names more readable whilst keeping them
 close to the orignal names.
 This helps keep the data owners in tune with the